 The movement really took off after Spears canceled her Las Vegas residency in January 2019, and soon after, her father was appointed sole conservator.
 Then she checked herself into a mental health facility due to the stress from her father's illness.
 The podcasters continued to speculate, and the hashtag #FreeBritney took off.

 Britney eventually slammed rumors that she was being held there against her will.
 She posted a video on Instagram with the caption, "My situation is unique but I promise I'm doing what is best at this moment."
 She also asked that fans respect her privacy as she "[deals] with all the hard things life is throwing [her] way."

 Since then, the hashtag and movement itself have faced criticism from people who have defended Britney's personal life and privacy, as well as those who have lambasted #FreeBritney as a mental healthcare-shaming movement.

-There's nothing wrong with needing long-term healthcare or with allowing others to take charge and advise us.
+It's important to remember that there's nothing wrong with needing long-term healthcare or with allowing others to take charge and advise us.
 For someone like Britney, who was thrown into the public eye at a young age and who has faced endless harassment and traumatic experiences with her family, it's totally understandable that she might require assistance.
 Though our highly individualistic culture may tell us otherwise, there's nothing wrong with getting help, and having professional assistance is not a sign of weakness.